embeddedgo/embeddedgo.github.io/_posts/2020-02-11-getting_started_with_bluetooth_le.md

 #### Radio

 The one thing that distinguishes the nRF5 family from the other ARM based microcontrollers is its multiprotocol radio.
 It can handle Bluetooth LE, [ANT](https://en.wikipedia.org/wiki/ANT_(network)) and other [IEEE 802.15.4](https://en.wikipedia.org/wiki/IEEE_802.15.4) based protocols like [Thread](https://en.wikipedia.org/wiki/Thread_(network_protocol)), [Zigbee](https://en.wikipedia.org/wiki/Zigbee).
-It also support proprietary protocols like the one used by popular nRF24L01 modules.
+It also supports proprietary protocols like the one used by popular nRF24L01 modules.

 The integrated radio peripheral with its -95 dBm Rx sensitivity and 8 dBm Tx power is impressive piece of RF technology.
 At the same time it's rather simple from the programmer point of view.
 It doesn't handle much more itself than sending and receiving packets, however the packet layout is very customizable.